cswclui/katacoda-scenarios-1/mstran-004/step02.md

 ```

-**Step 4:** Run the shell script the creates a Local Container Registry and seeds the registry with the containers representing each microservice
+**Step 4:** In the first terminal window, run the shell script the creates a Local Container Registry and seeds the registry with the containers representing each microservice

 `sh docker-seed.sh`{{execute T1}}